PatReis/fav_reps/README.md

 # Favourite Recipes

 This is a toy web applications for me to learn some HTML, CSS and Django.
-It is intended to be hosted in a private network to store and manage your personal cooking recipes.
+The website is intended to store and manage cooking recipes.
-The website is in German and designed very minimalistic, i.e. no theme etc.

-Version [1.x.x](https://github.com/PatReis/fav_reps/releases/tag/v1.0.2) for private use features the basic recipe forms and LaTeX export options.
-With version [2.x.x](https://github.com/PatReis/fav_reps/releases/tag/v2.0.0) there is also a simple user and rating system.

-Additional features that could/should be added are proper security and deployment (if publicly hosted).

 ## Installation